 Once a Managed Spot Training job is completed, you can see the savings in the AWS management console and also calculate the cost savings as the percentage difference between the duration for which the training job ran and the duration for which you were billed.

-Regardless of how many times your Managed Spot Training jobs are interrupted, you are charged only once based on the amount of data downloaded.
+Regardless of how many times your Managed Spot Training jobs are interrupted, you are charged only for the duration for which the data was downloaded.

 Q: Which instances can I use with Managed Spot Training?